pallets-eco/flask-security/docs/configuration.rst

     Sets which type of WebAuthn security credential, if any, may be used for reauthentication/verify events.
 This is a list with possible values:

-        - ``"first"`` - just keys registered as "first" usage are allowed
+        - ``"first"`` - just credentials/passkeys registered as "first" usage are allowed
-        - ``"secondary"`` - just keys registered as "secondary" are allowed
+        - ``"secondary"`` - just credentials/passkeys registered as "secondary" are allowed

-    If list is empty or ``None`` WebAuthn keys aren't allowed.
+    If list is empty or ``None`` WebAuthn credentials/passkeys aren't allowed.
 This also means that the :py:data:`SECURITY_WAN_VERIFY_URL` endpoint won't be registered.

     Default: ``["first", "secondary"]``